ThorstenHeck/opnsense/readme.md

     bash hetzner_setup.sh

-The default working directory is the home directory and the script will setup a SSH-Key Pair under $WORKDIR/.ssh.
+The default working directory is the home directory and the script will setup a SSH-Key Pair under $HOME/.ssh.
-Whatever you can pass your own working directory with the "-d /workdir/path" parameter.

 You can skip the SSH-Key creation with the "-s" parameter but to make the setup script work out of the box you have to copy a valid SSH-Key into the working directory.